rbw/pysnow/README.md

 The development status of pysnow is stable; maintenence will be performed, but no new features added.

 Pysnow's author is hard at work building a new simple and lightweight yet powerful and extensible Python 3.7+ library called *Snow*.
-It's currently in alpha and provides only basic CRUD functionality, check it out at [rbw/snow](https://github.com/rbw/snow).
+It's currently in alpha and provides basic CRUD functionality, check it out at [rbw/snow](https://github.com/rbw/snow).

 Author